openbmc/hiomapd/Documentation/mbox_protocol.md

 multiple of block size it is necessary for the host and BMC to agree on a protocol version as this determines the block size.
-In V1 it is hard coded at 4K and in V2 the BMC chooses and specifies this to the host as a response argument to MBOX_GET_INFO.
-Thus the host must always call MBOX_GET_INFO before any other command which specifies an argument in block size.
+In V1 it is hard coded at 4K and in V2 the BMC chooses and specifies this to the host as a response argument to `MBOX_GET_INFO`.
+Thus the host must always call `MBOX_GET_INFO` before any other command which specifies an argument in block size.

-The host must tell the BMC the highest protocol level which it supports.
-The BMC will then respond with a protocol level.
-If the host doesn't understand the protocol level specified by the BMC then it must not continue to communicate with the BMC.
-Otherwise the protocol level specified by the BMC is taken to be the protocol level used for further communication and can only be changed by another call to MBOX_GET_INFO.
-The BMC should use the request from the host to influence its protocol version choice.
+When invoking `MBOX_GET_INFO` the host must provide the BMC its highest supported version of the protocol.
+The BMC must respond with a protocol version less than or equal to that requested by the host, or in the event that there is no such value, an error code.
+In the event that an error is returned the host must not continue to communicate with the BMC.
+Otherwise, the protocol version returned by the BMC is the agreed protocol version for all further communication.
+The host may at a future point request a change in protocol version by issuing a subsequent `MBOX_GET_INFO` command.

 ### Window Management